Fikiremariyam/A2sv_second_-year_tasks/README.md

 A simple task tracker web application built using HTML, CSS, and JavaScript.
 This app allows users to add, manage, and delete tasks efficiently.

-##Features
+**#Features**

-Add new tasks with a title and description
+✅ Add new tasks with a title and description

-Mark tasks as completed
+✅ Mark tasks as completed

-Delete tasks when no longer needed
+✅ Delete tasks when no longer needed
+✅ Responsive design for mobile and desktop use

 #Screenshots